GlenKPeterson/Cymling/README.md

 Operators (in precedence order):
  - `.` for function application
- - `=` associates keys with values in records/maps.  `->` denotes a function referece so that the function is effectively delegeted to.
+ - `=` associates keys with values in records/maps.

 Type operators (in precedence order):
  - `:` introduces a type
  - `|` ("or") for union types, `&` ("and") for intersection types

 ###Dot Operator
 Instead of the usual Lisp convention of reading code inside out:
 ```